GameFoundry/bsf/Documentation/Manuals/docs/00_User/09_Physics/07_joints.md

 joint->setMotion(D6Joint::Axis::SwingZ, D6Joint::Motion::Limited);
 ~~~~~~~~~~~~~

-### Drives {#joints_b_f_c}
+### Drives
 Each degree of freedom can optionally be assigned a drive, which applies either linear or angular force (depending on the degree of freedom).

-You enable the drive for a specific degree of freedom by calling @ref bs::CD6Joint::setDrive "CD6Joint::setDrive()", and providing a parameter of type @ref bs::D6JointDrive "D6JointDrive" and the type of drive @ref bs::D6JointDriveType "D6JointDriveType".
+You enable the drive for a specific degree of freedom by calling @bs::CD6Joint::setDrive, and providing a parameter of type @bs::D6JointDrive and the type of drive @bs::D6JointDriveType.

-Supported drive types are all the degrees of freedom, as well as a special @ref bs::D6JointDriveType::SLERP "D6JointDriveType::SLERP" drive type that performs rotation along all three axes at once.
+Supported drive types are all the degrees of freedom, as well as a special @bs::D6JointDriveType::SLERP drive type that performs rotation along all three axes at once.

 **D6JointDrive** contains a set of properties:
- - @ref bs::D6JointDrive::stiffness "D6JointDrive::stiffness" - Similar purpose as with string stiffness, except it is used for driving the object instead of stopping it.
+ - @bs::D6JointDrive::stiffness - Similar purpose as with string stiffness, except it is used for driving the object instead of stopping it.
- - @ref bs::D6JointDrive::damping "D6JointDrive::damping" - Similar purpose as with string damping, except it is used for driving the object instead of stopping it.
+ - @bs::D6JointDrive::damping - Similar purpose as with string damping, except it is used for driving the object instead of stopping it.
- - @ref bs::D6JointDrive::forceLimit "D6JointDrive::forceLimit" - Maximum force the drive is allowed to apply
+ - @bs::D6JointDrive::forceLimit - Maximum force the drive is allowed to apply
- - @ref bs::D6JointDrive::acceleration "D6JointDrive::acceleration" - If true the drive will generate acceleration instead of forces.
+ - @bs::D6JointDrive::acceleration - If true the drive will generate acceleration instead of forces.
 Acceleration drives are easier to tune as they account for the masses of the actors to which the joint is attached.

-Finally you must call both @ref bs::CD6Joint::setDriveTransform "CD6Joint::setDriveTransform()" and @ref bs::CD6Joint::setDriveVelocity "CD6Joint::setDriveVelocity()".
+Finally you must call both @bs::CD6Joint::setDriveTransform and @bs::CD6Joint::setDriveVelocity.
 These methods accept the wanted position and rotation, as well as wanted linear and angular velocity.
 Once set the drive will apply forces to move towards that position and velocity, depending on the other parameters specified in **D6JointDrive**.

 ~~~~~~~~~~~~~{.cpp}
 // Enable drive moving in X direction